 Details about the fourth annual lecture being held in memory of co-founder of the ESS, Professor Sir Roger Jowell CBE, have been announced.

-Professor Anand Menon, Chair of the ESRC funded UK in a Changing Europe initiative - based at King's College London - will deliver this year’s lecture.
+Professor Anand Menon, Director of the ESRC funded UK in a Changing Europe initiative - based at King's College London - will deliver this year’s lecture.